JoshHaywood/portfolio-website/README.md

 # Portfolio Website

 This website serves as both a marketing tool and a central hub for showcasing my experience, skills, and projects.
-It was designed to highlight my development expertise and provide potential employers or industry professionals with insight into my work.
-Additionally, it links to my social profiles, including GitHub, LinkedIn, and email, making it easy to connect.
+It was designed to highlight my development expertise providing potential employers or industry professionals with insight into my work.
+Additionally, it links to my social profiles, including GitHub, LinkedIn, and email.

 ## Contents